$0 Queensland Foster Care Quick-Start Checklist

 Under a Permanent Care Order:

-• The Department of Child Safety, Seniors and Disability Services has no ongoing oversight role.
-There are no annual case plan reviews, no mandatory contact visits from caseworkers, no departmental involvement in day-to-day parenting decisions.
+• The Department of Child Safety, Seniors and Disability Services has no ongoing oversight role unless specifically requested.
+There are no annual case plan reviews or mandatory contact visits from caseworkers.

 • The Fortnightly Carer's Allowance continues until the child turns 18.